FlightXCaptain/FlightXCaptain/README.md

-- 👋 Hi, I’m @FlightXCaptain
+- 👋 Hi, I’m Lachlan
 - 🥅 My Goal is to Introduce Sys Admins or other IT Professionals to Powershell Automation through easy to understands scripts and to create a large shared repository of scripts for everyone to use and collaborate on.
 - 👀 I’m interested in Environment Automation using Powershell, Power Automate & Most forms of Azure Automation (Azure Automation, Logic Apps etc.)
 - 🌱 I’m currently learning How to write API Consuming scripts in Powershell & Host/Run them in Azure Automation.